1. What is an Australian native bee?

 Q6.
 Do native bees make honey?

-We do not usually recommend that people try to get honey out of native bee nests.
+We do not usually recommend that people try to get honey out of native Stingless Bee nests.
 These bees are primitive species and do not make much honey.
 In cooler areas they need all their honey to get through the winter months.
 Furthermore, if even a small amount of honey is spilt in the nest, the bees can drown in it.

 Back to top